How to Work Well with a Virtual Assistant

 Taking the plunge and deciding to welcome someone onboard to help with the workload is a very difficult decision.
 Running your business is something personal to you and you might feel like you are the only one good at it.

-Learning to delegate and trust someone other than yourself may be a challenge, but it is one which will transform the quality and the way you work.
-The following points will make the transition and your relationship with your assistant much easier:
+Learning to delegate and to trust someone other than yourself may be a challenge, but it is one which will transform the quality and the way you work.
+The following points will make the transition and your relationship with your virtual assistant much easier.

 Communication is key.
 Make sure you are comfortable with each other and have built a foundation to a good relationship.
 It will make things run smoothly.
 Your VA will feel much better when sharing issues or making suggestions.
 Take time to have a few calls monthly if you can’t see each other in person.
 This will make sure your assistant is familiar with your manner of speech and will build rapport.
 Relying heavily on written communication lends itself to misconstrued intentions and misunderstandings.